maxsavitsky/MalinkaTerminalStatus/README.md

                 Default is 15

         --execute-after-startup=<command>
-                This command will be executed after terminal will be ready to display data.
+                This command will be executed after terminal will be ready to display systemInfoData.

         --execute-before-shutdown=<command>
                 This command will be executed before terminal will be closed.